bradtraversy/bs5-simple-starter/readme.md

 # Bootstrap 5 Simple Starter

-This is a simple boilerplate for creating and customizing Bootstrap projects.
-It does not use any module bundler.
-It will be used in my upcoming Bootstrap 5 course.
+This is a simple boilerplate for creating and customizing Bootstrap websites.
+Just run the watch command and customize Bootstrap by changing the variable values.

 ## Usage